parrt/ml-articles/gradient-boosting/index.md

 Let's walk through a concrete example to see what gradient boosting looks like on more than one observation.

-## Applying gradient boosting to sample data
+## Gradient boosting regression by example

 Imagine that we have square footage data on five apartments and their rent prices in dollars per month as our training data: